 Aruni Bhatnagar, PhD, FAHA, is widely regarded for spearheading the new field of Environmental Cardiology.
 Dr. Aruni Bhatnagar, a Smith and Lucille Gibson Professor of Medicine at the University of Louisville, has spent more than 25 years studying the impact of toxic substances, tobacco smoke constituents and environmental pollutants on heart disease.
 He is a graduate of Kanpur University, India and received his post-doctoral training at the University of Texas Medical Branch at Galveston.
 Dr. Bhatnagar is known for his pioneering work on the metabolism of toxic substances in ambient air and tobacco smoke, and how they affect the development of cardiovascular disease and diabetes.
 He has published over 225 research papers, commentaries and review articles, and 20 book chapters.
 A leader in cardiovascular health, he has participated in more than 50 peer-review panels of the National Institutes of Health, and has served as a member of the Institute of Medicine’s Committee on Secondhand Smoke Exposure and Acute Coronary Events, as well as the Committee on Long-Term Health Consequences of Exposure to Burn Pits in Iraq and Afghanistan.
 For the last 7 years, Dr. Bhatnagar has served as Deputy Editor of the American Heart Association journal - Circulation Research.
 His research has been supported by the National Institutes of Health, the Environmental Protection Agency, the Department of Defense, and the American Heart Association.
 He currently serves as Director of the Diabetes and Obesity Center, and he was most recently named the new Director of the Envirome Institute, both at the University of Louisville.
 He also serves as Director of the American Heart Association Tobacco Regulation and Addiction Center.

-This webinar will be moderated by Ted Schettler, MD, MPH, CHE's Science Director.
-It will last for 60 minutes and be recorded for our call and webinar archive.
+This webinar was moderated by Ted Schettler, MD, MPH, CHE's Science Director.
+It lasted for 60 minutes and was recorded for our call and webinar archive.